15 Desserts For Gestational Diabetes

 Of course, completely avoiding desserts during your pregnancy might help to manage your blood glucose levels, but for most women that’s probably not realistic (and I don’t blame you!).

-You may need to go easy on your usual favourites for a while, but with a bit of knowledge and a little creativity, there are plenty of desserts you can enjoy throughout your pregnancy that will satisfy your sweet cravings while also keeping blood glucose levels in check.
+You may need to go easy on your usual favourites for a while, but with a bit of knowledge and a little creativity, there are plenty of desserts you can enjoy throughout your pregnancy that will satisfy your sweet tooth while also keeping blood glucose levels in check.

 So if you love desserts, instead of making unrealistic goals to banish them from your diet altogether, accept that you’ll want to enjoy some over the next few months.
 Make room for them in your diet so you can enjoy them without feeling guilty or worried about the effect on you and your baby.